-If the result is less than or equal to the block's Pursuit Factor then the block is Pursuing for the remainder of the battle: place it in the Pursuing Cavalry box on the Battle Mat.
+If the result is less than or equal to the block's Pursuit Factor then the block is Pursuing for the remainder of the battle.
+In subsequent rounds, if there are any Routing enemy Cavalry blocks, then the Pursuing block Engages at -1 effectiveness with all hits being applied to the Routing enemy Cavalry blocks.

-7.44 Infantry Fire and Engage
+8.44 Infantry Fire and Engage

-Each Infantry block may either Fire early in the Battle Round at -1 effectiveness or Engage later in the Battle Round at full effectiveness.

-If there are any enemy Infantry blocks, then all hits are applied to them.
-If more than enough hits are caused to Eliminate all enemy Infantry blocks, then excess hits are applied to any enemy Cavalry block(s).
+Each Infantry block may either Fire at -1 effectiveness or Engage at full effectiveness.
+If there are any enemy Infantry blocks present, then all hits are applied to them.
+If more than enough hits are caused to Eliminate all enemy Infantry blocks, or if there are no enemy Infantry blocks, then excess hits are applied to the strongest enemy Artillery or Cavalry block(s).